unraid/docs/docs/unraid-os/manual/getting-started.md

-Your Unraid server is likely to end up containing data that is valuable to you so it can be a good idea to review the [Security Good Practices](Manual/Security "wikilink") part of the documentation to ensure you are not doing something that may leave your system open to attack while leaving your valuable data at risk.
+Your Unraid server is likely to end up containing data that is valuable to you so it can be a good idea to review the [Security Good Practices](security.md) part of the documentation to ensure you are not doing something that may leave your system open to attack while leaving your valuable data at risk.